jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Set `metadataBase` with the verified academic website as a configurable fallback until the final production domain is confirmed.

+### P1 — Content Coverage Decision Gate Before P2

+- [x] Compare the complete context documentation with the content implemented on all four primary routes.
+- [x] Document coverage, omissions, source conflicts, relevance, and inclusion recommendations in `context-in-text/content_gap_audit_2026-07-30.md`.
+- [ ] Correct stale embedded publication years in the Research and DDCF imagery.
+- [ ] Add the 2026 “A matter of shape” publication and a clear route to the complete publication record.
+- [ ] Add a compact technical-capabilities and verified research-software block.
+- [ ] Add teaching testimonials and surface publication-linked mentoring outcomes.
+- [ ] Place the official SNSF mark in the interactive central DDCF node, as required by `goal.md`.
+- [ ] Add the X profile directly to the Bio professional links.
+- [!]
+Decide whether to include the recommended research roadmap, seismic/geotechnical foundation, selective recognition and leadership, and collaboration CTA before starting P2.
+- [!]
+Keep the submitted HyperMech proposal unpublished until its outcome or preferred public wording is confirmed.

 ### P2 — Testing and Continuous Integration

 - [ ] Add component and route smoke tests.